The commercial truce between the US and China

 The objectives and possible scenarios for the agreement signed in Buenos Aires.

-Published by Marzia Moccia. .Asia Conjuncture United States of America Economic trends
+Published by Marzia Moccia. .Asia Conjuncture United States of America Global economic trends

 Log in to use the pretty print function and embed function.

 During the G20 summit in Buenos Aires, US President Trump and Chinese President Xi Jinping reached a commercial truce agreement.

 Although the details of the agreement are not clear yet, according to the US administration's statement, the agreement concerns three main points:

 - the parties suspend the possibility of further protectionist actions for the next 90 days in order to start negotiations on forced technology transfer, intellectual property protection, non-tariff barriers, computer intrusion and IT theft;

 - the 10% tariffs in force since last September 24th, out of a total of 200 billion US imports, will not be subject to an increase of 25% at January 1, 2019;

 - in return, China has accepted, on the one hand, to import more agricultural, energy and industrial products from the United States to reduce the commercial imbalance between the two countries, on the other hand to strengthen the opening of a larger number of sectors to American companies.